henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseHumanTestdata.md

 And so on.

-Next, we want to separate the annotation file into it's different types of information.
+### annotations.proteins.fa

+### annotationByType directory
+The different types of information present in the annotation file (annotations.gff) are separated into independent file into the "annotationByType" directory.
 This is useful for a number of applications, like visualizing it as separate tracks in a genome browser.
 Or to compute some intersting numbers from the gene models.

-First, lets split the annotation file:

-<i>mkdir -p annotations</i>
-<i style="background-color: transparent;">$SCRIPT\_PATH/split\_gff\_by\_source.pl --input annotations.gff -d annotations</i>

-This should create a bunch of files, including 'maker.gff' - which contains the actual gene models.
+This should contains a bunch of files, including 'maker.gff' - which contains the actual gene models.

+## Inspect the gene models

 Next, we load the GenomeTools package: